 Armed Violence Reduction

 As a consequence of many years of war, firearms are widely available and armed violence commonplace throughout South Sudan.
-DDG uses the OECD’s Armed Violence Lens to analyse the causes of armed violence and develop tailored interventions to address the root causes of conflicts.
+DDG uses the OECD’s Armed Violence Lens to analyze the causes of armed violence and develop tailored interventions to address the root causes of conflicts.
 DDG South Sudan works with three primary activities, Community Safety, Conflict Management Education and Security Provider/Community Dialogue sessions.